imanolas/Python/1/readme.md

-Περιγραφή:
+Description:
-Στο χώρο δύο διαστάσεων έχουμε δύο διανύσματα a και b με αρχή το σημείο (0,0) των αξόνων και τέλος τα σημεία με καρτεσιανές συντεταγμένες a1, a2 και b1, b2 αντίστοιχα (στους άξονες x και y όπως δείχνει το σχήμα).
+In the two-dimensional space we have two vectors a and b starting with the point (0,0) of the axes and finally the points with Cartesian coordinates a1, a2 and b1, b2 respectively (on the x and y axes as shown in the figure).

 ![1](https://user-images.githubusercontent.com/73962468/103141556-94fa4800-46fe-11eb-9cef-955d401157b2.jpg)

-Η γωνία θ που σχηματίζουν τα δύο διανύσματα μεταξύ τους έχει συνημίτονο που δίνεται από τον τύπο:
+The angle θ formed by the two vectors with each other has a cosine given by the formula:

 ![2](https://user-images.githubusercontent.com/73962468/103141592-341f3f80-46ff-11eb-9290-6a1063fc6c6e.jpg)

-Όπου:
+Where:

 ![3](https://user-images.githubusercontent.com/73962468/103141605-4d27f080-46ff-11eb-9a8c-160508ae1c27.jpg)